The Game (2025 TV series)

 The Game is a 2025 British thriller television series starring Jason Watkins, Sunetra Sarker and Robson Green for Channel 5.
-The series was aired in the United Kingdom from 12 to 15 May 2025.
+The first series was aired in the United Kingdom from 12 to 15 May 2025.

 Premise

-A recently retired detective becomes obsessed with the unsolved case of a serial killer who stalked his victims when a man with a familiar catchphrase moves in opposite him.
+Huw Miller, a recently retired detective becomes obsessed with the unsolved case of a serial killer who stalked his victims when a man, Patrick Harbottle, with a familiar catchphrase moves in opposite him.